 Figure 1.
 EBSD is an alternative characterization technique that provides a comprehensive characterization of AM materials.

 However, a final 3D printed output with the same shape as a product fabricated by traditional methods is not enough for these challenging applications.
 They must also have material properties equal to or superior to their traditionally processed counterparts.
 Optimizing the deposition parameters of the AM process and any subsequent thermal processing is important for obtaining the desired material properties.

 Limitations of Existing Solutions

-Processing parameters of additive manufacturing and any subsequent thermal processes are adjusted to alter the microstructure of the material and to acquire the properties needed to meet with the requirements of high performance applications.
+Processing parameters of additive manufacturing and any subsequent thermal processes are adjusted to alter the microstructure of the material and to acquire the properties needed to meet the requirements of high-performance applications.
 There are a number of techniques available to characterize the microstructures of these components, which are outlined below.

 Light Optical Microscopy (LOM) is able to deliver qualitative information on the size and shape of grains through grain boundary contrast imaging.
 However, due to the involvement of rapid cooling in the AM process, the grain size is typically too small to be resolved accurately with LOM.

 The images acquired by scanning electron microscopy (SEM) provide grain size data with improved spatial resolution.
 However, SEM yields limited data on the distribution of phases present in the AM microstructure, especially for polymorph phases involving crystallographic structure changes but with no change in chemistry - one example being HCP-Ti vs BCC-Ti.

 Information on the local phase distribution and the orientation relationships that develop in the event of phase transformations can be obtained with transmission electron microscopy (TEM).
 However, TEM has a limited analysis area and often involves the manual determination of phase and orientation relationships, therefore limiting the number of quantitative measurements that can be performed.